Alakol State Natural Reserve

-Alakul (or the Alaqul) State Natural Reserve is located at the border of Almaty and East Kazakhstan regions, in the Eastern part of the Balkhash-Alakol basin.
-Alakol is a large nature reserve that lies in halfway between Ust- Kamenogorsk and Almaty quite close to the Chinese border stretching 60 km wide and about 300 km long.
+Alakul (or Alaqol) State Natural Reserve is located at the border of Almaty and the Kazakhstan’s eastern regions, in the eastern part of the Balkhash-Alakol basin.
+Alakol is a large nature reserve that is located halfway between Ust- Kamenogorsk and Almaty, quite close to the Chinese border and stretching 60 km in width and about 300 km in length.
 The reserve is known also as Alakol Depression and Alakol Biosphere Reserve.
-The region is dry and largely flat monotonous landscape of steppe, and only sparsely covered with wormwood.
+The region is dry and largely flat monotonous landscape of steppe and only sparsely covered with wormwood.

-Lake Alakol translated from Kazakh means a “motley lake”.
-If a breeze is blowing and the water appears grayish, if the sun is shining, a soft blue color will be shown from the lake surface.
-If it will rain then the lake turns to reddish and if a storm is coming the lake can get ominous tones.
+Lake Alakol translated from Kazakh means a “motley lake” (multicolored lake).
+If a breeze is blowing, the water appears grayish.
+If sun is shining, a soft blue color will be shown from the lake surface.
+If it rains, the lake turns reddish and if a storm is coming the lake can get ominous tones of color.
 The water of the lake is clean but salty like a teardrop.
 The water is so transparent that you can see the fish scurrying between the algae at a depth of 2-3 meters.
-During the summertime, the water in the Alakol warms up to 24-26 degrees Celsius and a lot of locals arrive to spend their summer holidays at the shoreline, especially at the Eastern part of the lake.
+During the summertime, the water in the Alakol warms up to 24-26 C and a lot of locals arrive to spend their summer holidays at the shoreline, especially at the eastern part of the lake.
 Otherwise the lake area is almost empty from human activity.

 The northern shore of Lake Alakol is known as the healthy one.
 The water is famous for its mineral content, and curative mud attracts psoriasis patients.
 The pear-shaped Alakol Lake and neighboring hot springs have been popular since ancient times.
 Healing powers are also connected to the black shingle on the shore.
-Luckily, its remoteness means the lake is not yet crowded by masses of patients and tourists at health resorts along the shore in many places, the lake’s banks are still pristine.
+Luckily, its remoteness means many shores of the lake are not yet crowded by masses of patients or tourists at health resorts.
 According to legend, the water of the lake was the best solution to overcome tiredness, anger and pain.
-Some people still believe that the legendary Chyngyz Khan used to stay here with his army to treat wounded soldiers.
-About 15 km East of the lake where the hills start, there is the health resort of Barlyk-Arasan.
+Some people still believe that the legendary Chyngyz Khan used to stay here with his army to treat the wounded soldiers.
+About 15 km east of the lake, where the hills start, there is the health resort of Barlyk-Arasan.
 For centuries, nomads have used the scattered hot springs here, and now there is also a sanatorium.

 By public transport, you can get directly from Almaty or Taldykorgan to the South area Koktuma.
-From the North, there are direct busses from Semei and Ayagoz to the touristic villages on the Northern shore.
-If you are planning to swim the best time is July since the season is quite short there.
+From the north, there are direct busses from Semei and Ayagoz to the touristic villages on the northern shore.
+If you are planning to swim, the best time is July as the season is quite short there.
 The distance from Almaty to Koktuma is about 650 km making the average travel time 9-11 hours.
-According to the tourist’s reviews in some places, the road is in poor condition which can extend the travel time.
+According to the tourist’s reviews in some places, the road is in poor condition which can further extend the travel time.